Dumaagiin Sodnom

-Dumaagiin Sodnom (Думаагийн Содном; born 14 July 1933) is a Mongolian political figure who served as Prime Minister of Mongolia from 1984 to 1990.
+Dumaagiin Sodnom (Думаагийн Содном; born 14 July 1933) is a retired Mongolian politician and economist who served as the 14th Prime Minister of Mongolia (Chairman of the Council of Ministers) from 1984 to 1990.

-Biography
+Early life and education

 Sodnom was born in the Örgön District of Dornogovi Province on 14 July 1933.
 He first attended school in the Bayanmönkh District of Khentii Province and then went on to study at the Finance and Economic Technical College in Ulaanbaatar from 1946 to 1950.
-He worked as an accountant at the Ministry of Finance for four years and joined the MPRP in 1954 before studying economics at the Higher School of Finance and Economics in Irkutsk from 1954 to 1958.
+He worked as an accountant at the Ministry of Finance for four years and joined the Mongolian People's Revolutionary Party (MPRP) in 1954 before studying economics at the Irkutsk Financial and Economic Institute in Irkutsk from 1954 to 1958.

+Political career

 Sodnom then went on to work his way up through the Finance Ministry until he became Minister of Finance in 1963, a position he held until 1969.
 From 1969 to 1972, he served as the first deputy chairman of the State Planning Commission and was promoted to chairman in 1972.
 In 1974, he was appointed as he deputy chairman of the Council of Ministers.